lohmega/jamble/README.md

 # jamble
-command line tool for interacting with the Lohmega BlueBerry logger over Bluetooth LE
+Command line tool for interacting with the Lohmega BlueBerry logger over Bluetooth LE

-Should work on Linux, MacOS and Windows.
-Windows is however untested at this stage and there is a bug in bleak ver <= 0.5.1 for MacOS.
-Fixes is in the develop branch and hopefull included in next release.
+Should work on Linux, MacOS and Windows but not tested Windows.

 install
 -------
 ```
-python3 -m pip install git+ssh://git@github.com/lohmega/jamble.git
+python3 -m pip install git+https://git@github.com/lohmega/jamble.git
 ```
 or
 ```